healthy-u/healthy-u.github.io/_pages/index.md

 layout: default
 avatar: true
 permalink: /
-title: Home _pages
+title: Home
 ---
-## Home in _pages
+## Home
-You can use this page to showcase your work, portfolio/project, your Latest post or another stuff that you love to share to the world.
+This is the homepage for HealthyU, a campus-wide running challenge!
+HealthyU is an upcoming app for the Android platform.